aidanbx/coralai/README.md

 More work is to be done on experimentation, analysis, parameter searches, and the evolution of physics/rules.

+# Code Organization
+### ./
+- Here is where you create a new experiment and run it.
+- ./nca_slim.py is a simple example experiment
+### ./fluvia
+- This module contains all the necessary code for running fluvia experiments
+### ./fluvia/substrate
+- The universe the fluvia runs in.
+Mostly memory management and manipulation/evolution of organism architectures
+### ./fluvia/dynamics
+- Code that modifies memory incl. physics, organisms (NCA), weather, and procedural content generation.
+### ./fluvia/analysis
+- Visualizations, statistics, and experimental frameworks that track and evolve organisms over time.
+### ./fluvia/instances
+- Specific instances of fluvia, including basic random NCA and EINCASM (see below)

 ## EINCASM: Emergent Intelligence in Neural Cellular Automata Slime Molds

 This is the old title of this research, which has since been expanded to capture a larger diversity of emergent behaviors